Modelling External Environment Effects using Markov-modulated regressions

 Previous experience: worked at the Mathematical Methods and Modelling Department in TSI for more than 10 years (assistant, lecturer, assistant professor), postdoc researcher.

-Teaching activity: Discrete Mathematics (undergraduate level); Probability Theory and Mathematical Statistics (undergraduate level); System Modelling (undergraduate level); Introduction to machine learning (undergraduate level); Statistics (undergraduate level).
+Teaching activity: Discrete Mathematics (undergraduate level); Probability Theory and Mathematical Statistics (undergraduate level); System Modelling (undergraduate level); Data Science Fundamentals (undergraduate level); Statistics (undergraduate level), Business Intelligence and Data Visualization (graduate level).

 Publication activity: Author of on average two to three academic articles a year.